 Unfortunately this will be the last Cocktail Overhaul column on Serious Eats.
 It was a fun ride and I really wish to thank my editor Maggie Hoffman for all the help she extended.
-So without further adieu: Despite this drink’s … Continue reading
+So without further adieu: Despite this drink’s name, the combination of vodka, coffee liqueur, and soda was actually relatively low in alcohol.… Continue reading The Last Cocktail Overhaul Column: Mind Eraser

 The Lemon Drop was one of the most popular cocktails in the US in the later part of the 20th century.
-It should follow a simple formula of spirit, lemon, and sweetener, but sadly, in many bars the drink disintegrated … Continue reading
+It should follow a simple formula of spirit, lemon, and sweetener, but sadly, in many bars the drink disintegrated into a candied mess.
+It’s time to give the Lemon Drop the glory it deserves.… Continue reading Cocktail Overhaul: Lemon Drop

 Shots!
 Shots!
 Shots!
 These are often the words that get the party started…and lead to countless bad decisions and lost memories.
 The trouble is that not all shots are created equal.
 Some go down as easy as pie while others burn and burn.
-The Prairie Fire shot is one of those dangerous shots, commonly constructed with cheap tequila enlivened by Tabasco sauce.
-But despite its fiery reputation, the Prairie Fire can be corralled into a balanced—and delicious—craft cocktail.
-Here’s how.
-Click Here.
+The Prairie Fire shot is one of those dangerous shots, commonly constructed… Continue reading Cocktail Overhaul: Prairie Fire

 The Grasshopper cocktail is a sweet green-colored after dinner drink.
 The original concoction called for green crème de menthe, crème de cacao, and cream or half and half.
 This green monster practically screams out for a remake.
 Read the rest here.